Home White Collar Crimes Securities Fraud

 How Do You Defend Against Security Fraud?

 The best defense is inherent in the definition of securities fraud – the action must have been willful.
 If it cannot be established beyond a reasonable doubt that the actions were taken intentionally, the charges can be defended on that basis.
-Due to the complexity involved in this type of charge and the severe penalties that could be imposed, you need a white-collar crime lawyer on your side.
+Due to the complexity involved in this type of charge and the severe penalties that could be imposed, you need a Los Angeles white-collar crime lawyer on your side.

-At Werksman Jackson & Quinn LLP, we understand how easily securities fraud charges can arise, often from simple mistakes, honest errors, poor business arrangements, or false accusations.
+At Werksman Jackson & Quinn LLP, we understand how easily Los Angeles securities fraud charges can arise, often from simple mistakes, honest errors, poor business arrangements, or false accusations.
 Defending against these charges requires sifting through massive amounts of paperwork and electronic data to find that one vital piece of evidence that could establish your innocence.
 When you have our entire team on your side, the investigation will be thorough, and no stone will be left unturned.
 We have a strong record of success, and you can be confident that your case will be in the hands of true professionals.

 Managing partner Mark Werksman was named by Los Angeles Magazine as one of LA’s “top white-collar criminal defense attorneys.”
 We are here to help you navigate the complex world of white-collar crime if you are facing charges, or under investigation for securities fraud.
+Call now at (213) 688-0460.

 Additional Information